The Gold Scales Site Portal

-John Taylor Gatto Quotations and Abstracts
+John Taylor Gatto

 Introduction

-John Taylor Gatto (1935 -) is a a retired American school teacher and author of several books on education.
+John Taylor Gatto (1935 -) is a now retired American school teacher and author of several books on education.
 Named New York City Teacher of the Year in 1989, 1990, and 1991, and New York State Teacher of the Year in 1991, he is markedly critical of compulsory schooling.

 When he announced his retirement, he wrote that he no longer wished to "hurt kids to make a living."
 Then he began a public speaking and writing career.
 He has received several awards, and promotes homeschooling among other things, holding that public schooling has very severe, nasty influences on children and young ones.
 Making children inherently confused is one of them.
 [Wikipedia, s.v.
 "John Taylor Gatto"]